+?
 The cases of crime and violence are few in Japan, and this is one of the main reasons for tourists to choose this country, as safe travel is always among the essential factors.
 Today, the country, with its developed and perfect educational system, with its unique rich culture and technology giant, is in the limelight.
-Although we call the sun rising country of Far East Japan, they call their country Nihon (or Nippon).
-If you are planning a trip to Nihon, I would like to share some information and interesting facts in this post to make your journey more colorful.
+If you have ever heard of the word Nihon and asked: what is Nihon?
+Although we call the Sun rising country of Far East Japan, they call their country Nihon or Nippon.
+If you are planning a trip to Nihon, I would like to share some information and interesting facts about Japan in this post to make your travel to Japan more colourful.

 Winter Tourism - Kamakura Festival

-Each year, Akita Prefecture hosts a Kamakura snow festival.
+Each year, Akita Prefecture hosts a Kamakura Snow Festival.
 During the festival, snow domes called "Kamakura" are being built.
 I should note that this festival is a great snow festival you can join with your kids.
 The inside of the Kamakura is decorated with candles.
 The largest size of snow domes is 3 meters.
-In connection with their religious beliefs, the Japanese do not forget to install a large fountain in honor of the god of water in the largest Kamakura.
+In connection with their religious beliefs, the Japanese do not forget to install a large fountain in honour of the god of water in the largest Kamakura.
 The purifying power of white, light, and water increases the philosophical burden of the festival.
-During the Kamakura, guests are served with local wines and Japanese cuisine.
+During the Kamakura Festival, guests are served local wines and Japanese cuisine.
 The date of the festival with especially the spectacular view in the night is already known for 2020.
 The time of the celebration is 15 and 16 February, which is the weekend.

 Samurai Castle or Gate Tower?

 Love to Japanese animation can be seen all over the country.
 As you can imagine, this is expected in the homeland of the world-renowned animation creator, Oscar winner Hayao Miyazaki.
 It should not be a surprise in the country where the famous anime character, Godzilla, is officially a Japanese citizen.
 According to statistics, anime and manga series books are published in millions of copies throughout the year.
-At the Hayao Miyazaki family home in Tokyo, sweets are offered in the form of anime heroes and are the only sold here in the country.
+At the Hayao Miyazaki family home in Tokyo, sweets are offered in the form of Japanese animation heroes and are the only ones sold here in the country, and this is one of the interesting facts about Japan.